silverstripe-terraformers/keys-for-cache/README.md

 **Important note:** Definitely consider the performance consideration of invalidating your `Page` cache any time an element is updated.
 It has been added above purely as an example of what it technically possible; it has not been added as a recommendation.

+## Fluent support

+If you are using Silverstripe Framework >= 4.7, then you're already good to go. `CacheKey::generateKeyHash()` uses `DataObject::getUniqueKey()`, and Fluent considerations are already covered by this method.

+If you are using Silverstripe Framework <= 4.6, then you will need to supplement the key hash that we generate by implementing a method on your class (or in an extension) called `updateGenerateKeyHash()`.
+You will want to add any relevant Locale codes as part of this.

 ## Performance impact/considerations